 We started our day with a tour and tasting at Rock Bottom Brewery.
 During our visit, we were able to meet one-on-one with the head Brewmaster, Ray Gonzalez.
 The beer is brewed right at their Chicago location and those interested in touring the facilities can get an insider look at the entire process.

 Interestingly enough, visitors can spot the working brewing pipes and machinery running throughout the restaurant.
 Those metal pipes aren’t simply for decoration!
 At Rock Bottom Brewery the beer-making is a work in progress, set among the diners and drinkers.

 During the holidays, Rock Bottom Brewery creates special ales to celebrate the spirit of the season.
 This year, they featured the Wicked Elf Ale, a Belgium-inspired brew only available for a limited time.

 After our beer flights, we decided to stay to enjoy Rock Bottom’s lunch specials.
-Their daily deal of $5 hamburgers and $3 beers make it a popular stop with locals looking for a trendy, but a budget-friendly place to dine in downtown Chicago.
+Their daily deal of $5 hamburgers and $3 beers make it a popular stop with locals looking for a trendy, but budget-friendly place to dine in downtown Chicago.

 2. Explore Chicago’s Magnificent Mile

 As the lights go down in the city, head to Chicago’s iconic Magnificent Mile to enjoy the shopping and restaurants on the holiday-lighted street.
 Chicago’s skyline is gorgeous and dramatic!
-The majority of the buildings are festively adorned with red and green accent lights making it a perfect backdrop for taking holiday photos or wandering the city with a coffee or hot chocolate.
+Most buildings are festively adorned with red and green accent lights making it a perfect backdrop for taking holiday photos or wandering the city with a coffee or hot chocolate.

 One of our favorite holiday views of the city is located in front of the Apple Store on Chicago’s Riverwalk.
 It offers a dreamy skyline backdrop with one of Chicago’s best Christmas tree displays.